KCErb/lucky-hasura-docker/GUIDE.md

 With that tool in place, you can now start a project with `lucky init` as per the next page of documentation [Starting a Lucky Project](https://luckyframework.org/guides/getting-started/starting-project).
 Please notice that though we are generating the scaffold locally, everything else will be done in the Docker container.
 This could lead to some confusion since, for example, your local crystal might be a different version than that in the Docker container.
 Be careful to make sure they match for this one step, and from here on your local crystal shouldn't really matter.

 `lucky init` will have you name your app and then the dialog will ask you if you want to do a "Full" app or an "API only" app.
-You can do either one, the example app uses an API-only app for now.
+You can of course do either one, but for this demo the focus is on backend tools, so the example app is API-only.
 You'll then be asked if you want to generate authentication.
 The answer is yes, we'll definitely want authentication helpers since Hasura uses JWT.
 Here's a one-liner that does the same:

 ```shell
 lucky init.custom foo_bar --api